splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

 This completes the first part of the tutorial.

-To learn how to edit the configuration to add new components, continue to :ref:`collector-config-tutorial-edit`.
+To learn how to edit the configuration, continue to :ref:`collector-config-tutorial-edit-k8s`.

 Learn more